ServiceStack/ServiceStack.OrmLite/README.md

 ### JOIN aliases

-You can specify join aliases when joining multiple of the same table together, e.g:
+You can specify join aliases when joining same table multiple times together to differentiate from any ambiguous columns, e.g:

 ```csharp
 var q = db.From<Sale>()